matiwan3/day-trading-bot/README.md

-# day-trading-bot
+# Overview
-Creating a crypto bot for features trading (and profiting ofc)
+Creating a crypto bot for features trading for day trading for 1m, 5m, 15m and 1h intervals

 ## Why building a bot?
 To eliminate human emotions factors which mostly negatively influence trades causing to take impulsive actions and not to stick to the planned strategy.